Hygeia: The Greek Goddess of Health

 Hygeia was defined through a myriad of different objects.
 In fact, countless medical organizations still use one of her most famous symbols today.

 Her father was Asclepius, which meant that she, too, had inherited a considerable chunk of his symbols.
-You might have seen the famous illustration of a large snake curling around the staff.
+The most famous is a large snake curling around the staff.
 It is called the Caduceus, the Rod of Asclepius, and the bringer of good health.

 But how does it make sense to associate a snake with physical health?
 After all, don’t they inject venom into their foes when startled?
 Aren’t they natural predators?
 Don’t they coil around their prey and eat them whole?